chourmo/osmdatapy/README.md

 **Osmdatapy** focuses on performance and minimal memory use with a custom cython-based protobuf parser and optimal caching.
 A regional OSM .pbf of a few hundred MB disk size can be opened and analysed with a 16 GB laptob in a few milliseconds.

+OSM data can be downloaded by place name from two sources : GeoFabrik (http://geofabrik.de) and BBBike (http://bbbike.org)

 **Osmdatapy** provides advanced query capabilities through a reusable and composable Query object.
 Queries can :
 	- select osm types (node, way or relation)
 	- exclude and keep specific osm key:values pairs,